milliechapman/agroforestry-decisions/scripts/presentation.md

-We were able to set up the workflow for extracting and summarizing raster values within polygons, which we will apply to our crop and tree cover data in the future\!
+We were able to set up the workflow for extracting and summarizing raster values within polygons, which we will apply to our crop and tree cover data in the future.

 # Thanks\!